-For example, the product search function on the map appeared, since for many people the decisive factor was the product location rather than its price or other attributes.
+For example, the product search function appeared on the map because many people found the product location to be the deciding factor rather than its price or other attributes.

 Key Highlights & Challenges

-This marketplace has many useful features that we want to mention, but we’ll focus on the key ones:
+This marketplace has many helpful features that we want to mention, but we will focus on the key ones:

 1. Smart search feature

-We dedicated one whole sprint to creating this feature as it’s one of the key advantages of the platform.
-Users can search for products not only by title but also by category or location.
+We dedicated one whole sprint to creating this feature as it is one of the essential advantages of the platform.
+Users can search for products by title, category, or location.

-What makes this search smart as such is the synonym and typo recognition system, which analyzes the user’s request and selects the most relevant results.
+The synonym and typo recognition system makes it an intelligent search, that is, one that analyzes the user’s query and selects the most relevant results.

 2. Displaying products on the map

-In addition to displaying search results as a list, the user can also open a built-in map and select products by location.
-When a user clicks on an item a product card opens with basic information such as the product title, photo, price, and a brief description.
+In addition, to displaying search results as a list, the user can open a built-in map and select products by location.
+When a user clicks on a product card, it extends with basic information such as the product title, photo, price, and a brief description.